Why Reparations Should Not Be Dismissed As Some Crazy…

 Slavery was the transformational tool that set western capitalism on a path of high development and reparations give identity to this historical fact.

 Additionally, advocates are finding that they have to battle resistance too from a very unlikely source: blacks themselves and the ghosts and demons of the past — the psychic trauma and psychological enslavement which have become all too influential in shaping conversations about the past.
 It’s one thing when the white community, as beneficiaries, scurry to excoriate themselves from responsibility — that’s expected!
-But it’s personal and quite another when lack of knowledge and full understanding of the historical implications of the system vis-a-vis the contemporary socioeconomic relations, causes many a black to acquiesce to the foibles of white supremacy which seek to play games with their psyche.
+But it’s personal and quite another when lack of knowledge and full understanding of the historical implications of the system vis-a-vis the contemporary socioeconomic relations, causes many a black to acquiesce to the foibles of ‘white supremacy’ which seek to play games with their psyche.
 Many unfortunately have fallen victims to the “let bygones be bygones”, just “move on, they owe you nothing” tactic.
 Wrong again!
 There can be no transition to full post-slavery psychosis until justice is served.
 I refer again to Van Sertima’s dictum re memory.
 The subconscious and the psychological make it difficult for that to happen.

 False pride is another prohibitive factor as many feel a sense of failure in their own abilities if they were to go as they see “begging” for handouts.
 Wrong again!
 You can’t beg for something that rightfully you should share in.

 Phenomenally mystifying is the absurd notion of “transferred guilt” where some blacks believe that reparations would mean profiting from the brutality, the suffering of the great-great-grand ancestors.
-Ambient discussions have brought into focus the abhorrence that many would suffer “profiting” from the murder and rape of black men, women and children.
+Ambient discussions have brought into focus the abhorrence that many would suffer “profiting” from the murder and rape of black men, women, and children.
 A rather interestingly, odd way of looking at the issue, but a combative element nonetheless.
-Incorporate the extremely absurdity of compartmentalization and separation of past and present history, by some, and the advocates are in a battle to forge a workable plan.
+Incorporate the extreme absurdity of compartmentalization and separation of past and present history, by some, and the advocates are in a battle to forge a workable plan.

 Despite all the indicators foreshadowing a battle ahead, however, reparations is a legitimate and legal claim.
-You see a dialectic relationship underpinned colonialism/imperialism.
-A contradiction where the forces of development and underdevelopment interacted to produce opposites.
+You see, a dialectic relationship underpinned colonialism/imperialism.
+A contradiction, where the forces of development and underdevelopment interacted to produce opposites.
 This was always going to play a definitive role in the consciousness of post- colonials.
 Simply put, European development was contingent on the underdevelopment of black people through the system of slavery, which fundamentally altered the course of black history.
-If the fictional Wakanda spurs Sankofa musings of “what if” or “if only”, then reparations is no small matter.
+If the fictional Wakanda spurs Sankofa musings of “what if” or “if only”, then reparations are no small matter.
 What the hell if slavery hadn’t happened?